A594 road (Leicester): Route

 Starting in the east, with a roundabout, with exits to the east (the A47, and Humberstone Gate to the west), it passes south along St George's Way, until it joins the route of the London Road (the A6), and becomes Waterloo Way for a short distance.
 It then turns south-west, leaving the railway station on the outer side of the ring-road, and continues south-west, parallel to the railway line, crossing New Walk.
-Towards the end of this section it nears Leicester Tigers ground, and a section of the old Waterloo Way near this end has been renamed Tigers Way.
+Towards the end of this section, it nears Leicester Tigers ground, and a section of the old Waterloo Way near this end has been renamed Tigers Way.

 It is here that the inner ring-road splits, with a one-way system causing clockwise and anticlockwise traffic to take different routes.
 The clockwise traffic uses Infirmary Road and then Oxford Street, passing by Leicester Royal Infirmary and De Montfort University, whilst anticlockwise traffic uses Welford Road and Newark Street.

 West of the city centre, the two roads merge into the dual carriageway Vaughan Way.
 Just north of this is Saint Nicholas Circle, providing access into the old town and western retail core, and also west to the nearby bridge over the River Soar.

 Southgates Underpass provides access for traffic going straight on at Saint Nicholas Circle, and joins up with Vaughan Way again at the north.
 Vaughan Way continues round, and then whilst heading north-east, becomes Burley's Way at the junction with the re-emerged A6, which heads north as St Margaret's Way in the direction of Loughborough.

 Burley's Way then passes north-east over the Fosse Way junction roundabout (formerly the A46, now the A607, known locally as Belgrave Gate/Belgrave Road), with a flyover for continuing Central Ring traffic.
 It then becomes St Matthew's Way, before ending up at the St George's Way A47 roundabout described before.

 Ongoing development

-As part of Leicester's regeneration it has been proposed to re-connect Wharf Street South and North with a cycle/foot/bus bridge.
+As part of Leicester's regeneration, it was proposed to reconnect Wharf Street South and North with a cycle/foot/bus bridge.

-A plan to move the ring road around the station as part of the regeneration of the old police station and Charles Street surrounding into a new business quarter has been abandoned.
+A plan to move the ring road around the station as part of the regeneration of the old police station and Charles Street surrounding into a new business quarter was abandoned.